 Keith Drazek clarified that the charter drafted by the GNSO Council was to remain as is, and that the GNSO Council was to provide guidance and recommendations.
 The workplan however is of the EPDP team’s remit.
 He agreed that the work pace of Phase 1 had been intense, and noted that a balance between work pace and the urgency of the task ahead would be key.

+Flip Petillion concurred that a balance must be sought in light of the urgency of phase 2 for various stakeholders and the fact that phase 2 is an equally important part of the EPDP as phase 1.

 Keith Drazek added that councilors had delivered on the obligations and the expectations of the GNSO Council as the process and policy manager for the PDP on this EPDP and thanked all for their participation.